GoogleContainerTools/skaffold/docs/design_proposals/README.md

-# Design Proposals process
+# Design Proposal Process

 Hello Contributors!

 This document describes the process for proposing a new feature or making any big code changes to `skaffold`.

-Having a proposal, will likely reduce the back and forth between the contributor and the core team.
-It also makes sure, each new feature or a big change has a design review.
+Submitting a proposal before a pull request, will likely reduce the back and forth between the contributor and the core team.
+A proposal also ensures, each new feature or a big change has a design review.

 For any new feature, config or big changes, please add a design proposal document as described in [Design Proposal Template](./design-proposal-template.md).

 Once you create a PR with the proposal, someone from the core team will be assigned as a design shepherd.
-The role of the design shepherd will be to make sure,
+The role of the design shepherd will be to make
+sure:

-1. The feature/change is within Skaffold Philosophy and not a one off solution for a specific use case.
+1. The feature/change is within the Skaffold roadmap and the team's general philosophy for the tool and not a one off solution for a specific use case.
 2. The feature/change scope is well defined.
 3. When changing any existing feature, the implementation plan adheres to [skaffold deprecation policy](./../../deprecation-policy.md)

-Once the proposal is in a reasonale shape, we can discuss it in Skaffold bi-weekly meeting to address any open concerns, and reach to a decision i.e. accept or punt.
+Once the proposal has been approved, we can move discussions to our bi-weekly meetings to address any open concerns,and to reach a final decision on whether or not to accept the feature or change.